 By 1877, the two fire companies reorganized.
 The Excelsior Fire Company became the Excelsior Hose Company.
 The Rescue Hook and Ladder Company became Everett Hook and Ladder Company.
 Another group, the Loveland Hose Company, organized in 1879.
 “This hose company was an independent organization, but it was stated that, ‘at the same time, it would actively cooperate with the other companies at all fires.’
 At the end of 1879, all three companies joined together to establish what we now know as the Golden Fire Department.
 Additional info provided by Golden Fire Department.

-Golden Fire Department also served and protected the Coors Brewery Plant from 1992 to 2010, before the contract in the 1990’s, the Coors Fire Brigade served the brewery.
+Golden Fire Department also served and protected the Coors Brewery Plant from 1992 to 2010, and before the contract in the 1990’s, the Coors Fire Brigade served the brewery.

 Station 21 – Downtown